jessicamecht/concept_gridlock/README.md

 # personalized_driving_toyota

-To execute the training (or testing respectively -- make sure to set the testing checkpoint path accordingly), run `python main.py -task angle -train True -gpu_num 0 -dataset comma -backbone resnet -bs 3 -dev_run False`
+To execute the training (or testing respectively -- make sure to set the testing checkpoint path accordingly), run

+`python main.py -task angle -train True -gpu_num 0 -dataset comma -backbone resnet -bs 3 -dev_run False`

-It is based on `pytorch lightning`.
+It is based on pytorch lightning.
 Most of the training and testing logic is defined in **module.py** as a pytorch lightning module.
 The model logic for the Visual Transformer Network is defined in **model.py**.

 The ONCE dataloader can be found in **dataloader.py** (deprecated).